owlbarn/tutorial/book/maths/README.md

 val x : float array = [|2.; 3.; 4.; 5.; 6.|]
 ```

-Now we can define the interpolation function `f` that accept on float number and returns another float number.
+Now we can define the interpolation function `f` that accepts one float number and returns another float number.
 Also we convert the given data $x$ and $y$ into matrix format for plotting purpose.

 ```ocaml env=maths:interp